snamjoshi/aif-fep-db/README.md

 # A database of publications related to active inference, the free energy principle, and predictive processing

+This tool makes it easy to scrape new papers from online archive, tag them, store them as serialized `Pandas` DataFrames, and then display them in a simple `Dash` app.
+Currently, the app provides a list of tagged papers relating active inference, the free energy principle, and predictive processing.

 This tool was developed while I was writing *Fundamentals of Active Inference* and needed to do a complete literature review of all papers published around active inference, the free energy principle, Bayesian mechanics, and predictive processing.
 The primary purpose of this tool is to facilitate easy and flexible methods for scraping papers related to active inference and tagging them.
-The tool is completely general and could be used for a literature search on any area of interest.

-Although the repo is designed around updating and maintaining a current list of tagged papers in the literature, the major programs are general enough to apply to your own project.
-For example, if you are writing a review on a specific area of active inference and want to have your results easily reproducible, you could use this repo to scrape the relevant papers, tag them, and then perform downstream analysis.
+Although the repo is designed around updating and maintaining a current list of tagged papers in the literature, the tool is general and could be used for a literature search on any area of interest.
+For example, if you are writing a review on a specific area of active inference and want to have your results easily reproducible, you could use this repo to scrape the relevant papers, add specific tags yourself, and then perform downstream analysis.

-You will find tools that make it easy to scrape new papers from online archive, tag them, store them as serialized `Pandas` DataFrames, and then display them in a simple `Dash` app.

 ## General workflow for updating database and tags